iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

             sums += nums[i] - mid;
         }

+        // we keep looking for whether a subarray sum of length >= k in array
+        // "sums" is possible to be greater than zero.
+If such a subarray exist,
-        if (sums >= 0) {
+        // it means that the target average value is greater than the "mid" value. if (sums >= 0) {
             return true;
         }

-        /* we keep looking for whether a subarray sum of length >= k in array "sums"
-         * is possible to be greater than zero.
-If such a subarray exist, it means
-         * that the target average value is greater than the "mid" value.
-         * we look at the front part of sums that at least k element apart from i.
+        // we look at the front part of sums that at least k element apart from i.
-         * If we can find the minimum of the sums[0, 1, ..., i - k] and check if
+        // If we can find the minimum of the sums[0], sums[1], ..., sums[i - k]
-         * sums[i] - min(sum[0, 1, ..., i - k]) >= 0.
-If this is the case, it indicate
+        // and check if sums[i] - min(sums[0], sums[1], ..., sums[i - k]) >= 0.
-         * there exist a subarray of length >= k with sum greater than 0 in sums,
+        // If this is the case, it indicate, there exist a subarray of length >= k
-         * we can return ture, otherwise, it return false. */ for (int i = k; i < n; i++) {
+        // with sum greater than 0 in sums. we can return ture. for (int i = k; i < n; i++) {
             sums += nums[i] - mid;
             prev += nums[i - k] - mid;